Manage Your Error Quota

 beforeSend client-side filtering.

-While SDK configuration requires changes to your source code and depends on your next deployment, server-side filters can be easily configured per
+While SDK configuration requires changes to your source code and depends on your next deployment, server-side filters can be easily configured per project in the "Data Filters" section of [Project] > Settings > Inbound Filters.

 Once applied, you can track the filtered events (numbers and cause) using the graph provided at the top of the "Inbound Data Filters" page.